 - Pain from excessive movements of the hand.
 Activities like gripping and twisting the hands can worsen the pain.

 Generally, this pain sometimes usually lasts for six months to 2 years.
 But, most people (about 90%) recover in 1 year.
-However, all these symptoms do not negate a visit to the hospital, where your doctor will carry out a proper diagnosis.
+However, all these symptoms do not negate a visit to the hospital, where your doctor will diagnose adequately.

 How is tennis elbow treated?